Pradeesh-Saravanan/CalendarAPI/README.md

 - Secured the API calls by using JWT token with username as the subject
 - Created dynamic UI for repeat events

+# 02/04/2025

+- Made changes to the UI for CRUD operations on schedule
+- Working on schedule edit page

 Note : To solve the inputName error thrown by struts xml file use non static getter and setter for inputstream variable in action